What Exactly Nicotine Is?

 It is used for smokers to reduce the severity of urges and cravings.
 It is available in the form of:

-Patches: This long-lasting transdermal patch, apply on certain body parts, like the arm, however, which patch you apply, depends on how much smoke.
+Patches: Apply on certain body parts, like the arm, however, which patch you apply depends on how much smoke.

 If someone smokes 1 pack per day or less, use the 2mg pieces.
 And if more than 1 pack per/day, then 4mg pieces are recommended.

-NOTE: Before taking any therapy, or medicine, consult the doctor, which will tell medicines according to your urge to smoke and your health.
+NOTE: Before taking any therapy, consult the doctor, which will tell medicines according to your urge and your health.

 Quitting smoking is hard when doing it alone.
-But family members love ones, friends, colleagues, etc may help you in quitting smoking if they really want to help.
+But family members, friends, colleagues, etc may help you quit smoking.

-Most smokers seem smoking to be very hard to quit, but with a loved one’s support, it becomes easy, if you really want to quit nicotine, then first control your mind.
-With these:
+Most smokers seem to find it very hard to quit, but with support, it becomes easy, but first control your mind with

-Also, meet people who completely reduced their dependence on nicotine or stopped, they can really help you in mood and irritability symptoms, and how to get rid of them.
+Meet people who completely stop it, they can help you in mood and irritability symptoms, and how to get rid of them.

 Prescription Medicines